Skip to content

 To perform effectively in this position, the individual must have:

-• A fingerprint check for criminal history background and must obtain clearance from a law enforcement agency approved by Human Resources.
+• Fingerprint check for criminal history background and receive a clearance from a law enforcement agency, and training on child abuse reporting procedures.

 Read More